ccorsi/ccorsi.github.io/proglangs/javascript-promises.md

 <code>then</code> or <code>catch</code> sections.

 We've looked at the <code>then</code> and <code>catch</code> methods.
-We are now going to look at the remaining <code>final</code> instance method.
+We are now going to look at the remaining <code>finally</code> instance method.

 ### The <code>finally</code> instance method

-The Promise <code>finally</code> instance method can be used to determine when the Promise has completed irrespective of it fulfilled or rejected.
-This call be always be done after the then or catch callbacks have been called.
-The finally callback syntax is.
+The Promise <code>finally</code> instance method can be used to determine when the Promise has completed irrespective of it being fulfilled or rejected.
+This call will always be called after the
+<code>then</code> or <code>catch</code> callbacks have been called.
+The <code>finally</code>  callback
+syntax is.

 ```javascript
 function onFinally() {